Update your browser to view this website correctly. Update my browser now

 All are welcome to join.
 The topic hub activities will be tagged to make related documents easy to find.
 As bodies of water touch of all of us in some way, so too will the subjects covered.
 The domain is relevant to all the Ministry of Transport Outcomes Framework elements which will be one set of tags:

 We will also tag material related to Maritime New Zealand’s System Outcomes:

 Finally, we’ll also tag with three related areas of interest that apply widely, but particularly in governance:

 Three main types of activity will take place:

 The hub lead is Tom Eats (MNZ) Tom.Eats@maritimenz.govt.nz.

-The hub is open to anyone interested in sharing or discussing urban transport related experience, data, information and research.
+The hub is open to anyone interested in sharing or discussing maritime transport related experience, data, information and research.
 Email email@example.com to join.